dmsc/fastbasic/manual.md

-  See Atari Basic manual for more documentation in the open modes, aux values and device names.
+  See Atari Basic manual for more documentation in the open modes, aux values, and device names.

   On any error, `ERR()` will hold an error code, on success `ERR()` reads
   1.

-**Print strings and numbers to a file**
+**Print Strings And Numbers To A File**
 **PRINT #_iochn_, ... / ?**

-  Same rules as the normal print, but all the output is to the channel
+  Uses the same rules as the normal print, but all the output is to the channel
   _iochn_.
 Note that you must put a comma after the channel number, not a